WBRC has promoted four outstanding team members to Senior Associate. They are Adam Comstock, Mauren Freire, Tyler Johnson, and Andrew Rudnicki.

 Tyler Johnson, AIA, promoted to WBRC Senior Associate

 Tyler Johnson began his career as an Architectural Designer at WBRC.
 He is a Maine Licensed Architect (also licensed in Vermont, New Hampshire, and Massachusetts) and Project Manager with over 15 years of design and project management experience in educational, commercial, and healthcare and projects.

 A Portland, Maine native, Tyler earned a Bachelor of Architecture Engineering Technology (BAET) from Wentworth Institute of Technology.
-He a LEED Accredited Professional, is a member of AIA-Maine, and is NCARB certified.
-Tyler is also a Board Member and Mentor for ACE Mentor Program of Maine.
+He a LEED Accredited Professional and is NCARB certified.
+Tyler is a Board Member of AIA-Maine and a member of the Portland Society for Architecture.
+He is also a Board Member and Mentor for ACE Mentor Program of Maine.
 ACE is part of a national program consisting of architects, engineers, and contractors who volunteer to mentor high school students interested in learning more about careers in the A/E/C industry.

 Tyler focuses primarily on education and commercial projects at WBRC.
-Recent Maine projects include South Portland Middle School, LLBean Flagship Store Renovations in Freeport, Oceanside High School Addition and Renovation in Rockland, Ferland Engineering Education and Design Center at the University of Maine, Belfast Area High School, as well as work across the country for private retail clients.
+Recent Maine projects include L.L.Bean Flagship Store in Freeport, South Portland Middle School, Oceanside High School Addition and Renovation in Rockland, Ferland Engineering Education and Design Center at the University of Maine, Belfast Area High School, as well as work across the country for private retail clients.

 Andrew Rudnicki, PE, promoted to WBRC Senior Associate

 Andrew Rudnicki is a Mechanical Engineer with over 15 years of experience in heating, ventilation, air conditioning and plumbing systems design.
 Andy specializes in energy modeling, load calculations, and life cycle cost analysis.
 His expert mechanical and plumbing designs creatively balance energy efficiency and client well-being and comfort.